J-CF-Leung/Study_Vault/Physics/Theoretical physics/Phase Transitions.md

 - The only relevant lengthscale in a system is $\xi$

 - Renormalisation: a method of _eliminating features at lengthscale_ $x\ll \xi$

+## Renormalisation of spin models: the Migdal-Kadanoff method
 ## Renormalisation procedure
 - First, _coarse-grain_ the system from _microscopic lengthscale_ $a$ to $ba$, where $b>1$
 - This is accomplished by _integrating out fluctuations_ on lengthscales $<ba$